valentinegarikayi/podcasts/_posts/2023-04-08-Ep9-Comrade-Dee.markdown

 Outro music is "Give Me Back Namibia" by Jackson Kaujeua.

-Episode image is a picture from Dimbulukeni's twitter account.
+Episode image is a picture from Dimbulukeni's Twitter account.

 <!--more-->